-Store On-premise and cloud-based storage solutions are limited.
+Store On-premise servers and pure cloud-based storage solutions are limited.

 With on-prem solutions, teams are restricted to using files that they can access locally.
 With cloud-based storage solutions like Dropbox and Google Drive, you will be confined to low storage limits.

-A DAM allows agencies and brands to store unlimited files, of any size, in one secure location.
+A DAM gives agencies and brands true digial asset storage for unlimited files, of any size, in one secure location.
 This is critical when storing larger assets such as high-res imagery, video and audio files.